 The 3GPP system shall support seamless mobility between terrestrial and satellite based networks with widely varying latencies.

 5.72.3 Potential Operational Requirements

+Void.

-5.73 Use case of Delivery Assurance for High Latency Tolerant Services
+5.73 Delivery Assurance for High Latency Tolerant Services

 5.73.1 Description

 In addition to high reliability and low latency use cases, there are use cases which require reliability and are tolerant to high latency.
 Some examples of these use cases include billing information aggregation, repository updates, search engine updates, download of a software upgrade to 3GPP devices etc.